Wireless Optical Communication (WOC) Terminal Overview

 Taara Prism can be used by installers to provision, configure, and bring up Taara Lightbridge links. taara.team/taarauniversity - Tutorial video from Taara University.

-1. Download the latest Taara Prism from Taara University.
+1. Download the latest Taara Prism from the Taara Partner Portal.

 2. Open the Taara Prism.